lyoshenka/grin.io/_posts/2024-01-15-farcon-formula.md

 tags: [farcon]
 ---

-**FarCon is an IRL [memetic icon](https://lght.mirror.xyz/Av_4Vx1U9jDYgDzdrfWQD3FKuXUbMpQ9h5n-KlFz3KQ) for a URL community.**
+**FarCon is an IRL gathering for the [Farcaster](https://farcaster.xyz) digital community.**

-> The simplest way to think of _memetic icons_ are as containers or mental doorways.
-They act as the entry point to the information/context within them (the culture).

 A decentralized protocol requires a new kind of decentralized conference.
-FarCon is a reusable template, an overarching structure that organizers remix to create a unique instance of the event.
+The FarCon is a reusable template, an overarching structure that organizers remix to create a unique instance of the event.
+Historically, each FarCon is run by a different crew of organizers.

 **The core purpose of a FarCon is to deepen connections and promote collaboration**.
 Everything about FarCon is aligned towards these twin goals, which also support each other.
 Collaboration brings people closer, and people are more likely to work together with others whom they are close with.